kartoza/docker-pg-backup/README.md

 ## Restoring

-The image provides a simple restore script.
+The image provides a restore script.

 There are two ways to restore files based on the location of the backup files.

 * Restore from file based backups.
 * Restore from cloud based backups.

 ### Restore from file based backups

-You need to specify some environment variables first:
+Set the following environment variables:

  * `TARGET_DB` The db name to restore
  * `WITH_POSTGIS` Kartoza specific, to generate POSTGIS extension along with the restore process